Visiting The Avatar Mountains (Zhangjiajie)

 Hi!
 I'm Chris, with years of experience living across multiple Asian countries.
 I bring regional expertise to my travel advice.

 I've tested accommodations from Shanghai to Taipei and understand the cultural nuances of each destination.
-My travel advice has been featured by NBC, Business Insider, The Sun US, US News, Fodor's Travel.
+My travel advice has been featured by BBC, NBC, Business Insider, The Sun US, US News, Fodor's Travel.

 Upcoming Trips